12 (2003 film): Production

 Shot over the course of a decade, Bridges filmed 12 whenever the actors were available and "never imposed a deadline" on the project.
 Throughout the course of shooting, Bridges captured footage of natural disasters and major political events, including the 1994 Northridge earthquake, the Malibu fires, four lunar eclipses and two eclipses of the sun and the Rodney King riots, which were all included in the film.
 Bridges explained, "My camera was always loaded and the batteries charged and often it traveled with me in my car to and from work.
 When there was a disaster, I was always ready to document it."

 In a rare twist of fate, nearly all of the original actors cast participated in the entire shoot, despite some road blocks along the way.
 While on a separate commercial shoot in Minneapolis, Allen Lulu suffered a heart attack caused by Phen-Phen.
 Additionally, Golde Starger' was diagnosed with cancer in the middle of the shoot, and thankfully, recovered.
 "There were divorces and there were babies born.
 I guess when you look at all the things that could have gone wrong and didn't, I'm a very lucky man," Bridges told Indie Slate.
 Additionally, Bridges adopted a flexible mentality in regards to continuity.
 As the actors aged and evolved, the one factor that remained semi-constant was wardrobe.
-For example, Griffin, who played Filmore, wore the same suite for 10 years.
+For example, Griffin, who played Filmore, wore the same suit for 10 years.
 Dramatic hair and weight change was even accounted for in the storyline.

 The film was shot on 35mm Kodak short ends using Arri cameras and Zeiss Superspeed prime lenses.
 The short ends were stock test samples from 1989 to 1999.
 The production used minimal on-set lighting, mostly opting for available light.
 The camera dolly used throughout the production of the film was actually a homemade dolly that Bridges converted from a baby stroller.